MIC-DKFZ/RTTB/README.md

 Some examples can be found in ´testing/examples´:

 * `RTBioModelExampleTest`: Computation of Biological model indices (TCP/NTCP) from a given DVH
-* `RTDoseIndexTest`: Computation of dose indices (Conformation Number, Conformal Index, Conformity index) from a given DVH
 * `RTDoseStatisticsDicomTest`: Computation of dose statistics (max dose/mean dose/min dose/Dx/Vx) based on dose data for a specified structure
 * `RTDVHTest`: Computation of statistics (max value/mean value/min value/Dx/Vx) based on a DVH